valtinaio/Hand-Written-Digits-Recognition/README.md

 ## The Dataset
 The dataset consists of images of handwritten digits from 10 classes, representing the digits `0` through `9`.
 These images are grayscale and have been resized to a standard size (e.g., 28x28 pixels).
 The dataset has been purposely modified to include some **unlabeled images**, **noisy samples**, and **synthetically augmented data** for certain classes.
 I will  clean the data, handle the noise, and ensure that the dataset is ready for effective model training.
+The dataset used is not provided on this github repository.

 ## Key Features & Workflow